Choosing tools

 Live now

-Simple decision habits for messy AI moments: which tool to try, what to trust, what to check, and when to slow down.
+Simple decision habits for messy AI moments: what to save, what to check, which tool to try, and when to slow down.

 Live now

-A smaller map of AI projects worth opening at the source, from models and agents to voice, media, datasets, and workflow tools.
+A smaller map of AI projects worth opening at the source before you build around them, from models and agents to voice, media, datasets, and workflow tools.

 Live now